francescogerardomarra/its/modulo27/29_json_hello_world.md

 JSON Schema defines the structure and constraints of JSON data, ensuring:
 - Correct data types
 - Required fields are present
-- Additional constraints (e.g., regex patterns, value ranges) are enforced
+- Additional constraints (e.g. regex patterns, value ranges) are enforced

 ### **Key Differences from Basic Validation**
 - **Jackson** can parse JSON but does not enforce structure constraints.